Meyn1/DownloadLibrary/README.md

   - Monitor the progress of the download with `IProgress<float>`
   - Can set path and filename
   - Download a specified range of a file
+  - Part a file into chunks but is not recommended (please help to update)
   - Exclude extensions for savety _(.exe; .bat.; etc...)_

 > Expand and use as you like!